 Arbitration vs Litigation Difference #2: Flexibility

 Through court litigation, there are many procedural and statutory rules and terms of the law.
 That is not the case with arbitration.
 In arbitration, the parties can create certain rules and limits with arbitrators.
 This takes place during the pre-hearing exchange of documents.
 It can also happen during an interrogation of witnesses.
+Know about the Process ofMutual Arbitration.
+Arbitration is a versatile method for resolving disputes across various industries, including sports and trademark matters.
+Its efficiency and nature make it an attractive option.

 Many people love the flexible nature of arbitration.

 Getting to create unique rules creates a relaxed, less formal atmosphere.
 Compared to litigation, arbitration provides parties with way more flexibility.
 Plus, there is no jury in the arbitration dispute process.
+Click and learn about thePre Dispute Arbitration Clause.
 An arbitrator serves as the jury in each case.
-This can put the pressure off any attorney or legal counsel in a practice.
+This can put pressure on any attorney or legal counsel in a practice.

 Arbitration vs Litigation Difference #3: Cost (Not Only the Cost of Lawyers)

-There are many court litigation expenses involving pre-trial discovery processes .
+There are many court litigation expenses involving pre-trial discovery processes.

-What Should Go Inside an Arbitration Clause ?
+What Should Go Inside an Arbitration Clause?

 In the majority of courts, an individual judge does not get assigned to a case.
-Instead, more than one judge gets involved with adjudicating pre-trial disputes.
+Instead, more than one judge gets involved in adjudicating pre-trial disputes.
 Parties have no say in which law-minded judges get assigned by a court.
 This leads to another key advantage of arbitration.
 The parties can select the arbitrator(s).
 Meanwhile, parties can never select a judge during the court litigation process.

 Arbitration vs Litigation Difference #5: Experience & Expertise